kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Ranking Versus Filtering

-Filtering removes bad options.
+Filtering removes bad options
-Ranking orders good options.
+Ranking orders good options
 Both shape experience

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.